1

 We have never heard any pops or creaks - so I am still curious how you would hear a "pop" in a busy, noisy, shop unless it was a loud as a firecracker or M80.

-There is not a crack through the frame that can be seen from the opposite side of the gear box area.
+the frame that can be seen from the opposite side of the gear box area.

 All bolts for the bumper brackets were checks and tightened if needed.